 Attendees also received an exclusive Giving Back Candle, valued at $100.
 The candle offers a specialty scent of ambrosia, lavender, and patchouli notes in a sleek, satin-black glass vessel.
 The candle is also valuable in that all proceeds from the candles go toward empowering women and children around the globe through The Giving Back Foundation.

-About Meera Gandhi and The Giving Back Foundation
+find out this here About Meera Gandhi and The Giving Back Foundation

 Meera Gandhi’s motto is: “we are to the universe only as much as we give back to it.”

 Born in Mumbai, India to an Irish mother and an Indian father, Meera Gandhi had the rare opportunity to meet Mother Teresa in person while volunteering at the age of 16, which had a profound impact on her life.
 Since then, Meera Gandhi—along with friends like the Kennedys, the Rockefellers, and the Blairs, amongst others—has helped scores of charities around the world.
 Additionally, Meera Gandhi was recently honored with the Global Humanitarian award at the Marc Anthony Maestro Cares Foundation Gala.

 As a lifetime philanthropist, with a love for volunteering embedded by her mother, Meera Gandhi established The Giving Back Foundation in 2010 as a 501C(3) non-profit organization.
 Its beneficiaries are carefully selected existing charities and individuals around the world, with special emphasis on women and children in need.
 The foundation’s primary activities include alleviating poverty, illness and suffering, and helping to educate young children.
 The foundation also exists as a platform for debate and discussion, as philanthropic activities continue to evolve around the world.